Home

 This is an especially useful page for benchmarking safety performance of one's company against one's industry.
 It also has the records of OSHA's inspection activity by employer, by industry, and by standard.

-And how does OSHRC interpret these requirements for ergonomic hazards?
+How does OSHRC interpret these requirements for ergonomic hazards?
 Two key decisions which govern whether a “General Duty” citation for ergonomic hazards will be upheld are the Pepperidge Farms Decision and the Beverly Enterprises Decision.
 The key sticking point that OSHRC noted with respect to these decisions was how much mitigation of the ergonomic hazard was adequate to not be in violation.
 The decisions basically grant OSHA the authority to require an employer to engage in an "abatement process, the goal of which is to determine what action or combination of actions will eliminate or materially reduce the hazard, but in order to sustain the 5(a)(1) citation, OSHA must establish that the abatement process that the employer conducts is inadequate."
 OSHA has cited employers for ergonomic hazards, but the citations appear to be concentrated in a few specific offices.
-You can click over the OSHA site and search for “General Duty” clause citations. “ergonomics” in the Query field.
-OSHA maintains a list of industry-specific and task-specific interventions.
-While OSHA says that deviation from these ergonomics guidelines will not necessarily be considered evidence of a violation, there was an increase in inspections and citations of nursing homes following the issuance of ergonomics guidelines for nursing homes.
-If OSHA has issued guidelines for your industry, it would be prudent to attempt to incorporate their suggested practices.

-California, which has a state plan, has adopted a repetitive motion standard, also known as the Cal-OSHA ergonomics standard This page contains both the text of the standard and a brief history on how it has been implemented and litigated.
+California, which has a state plan, has adopted a repetitive motion standard, also known as the Cal-OSHA ergonomics standard.
+This page contains both the text of the standard and a brief history on how it has been implemented and litigated.

 Selected NIOSH Publications